How To Respond to a Job Rejection Email (With Examples)

 Finding out that you didn’t get a job can be difficult.
 When you get a job rejection email, it’s tempting to simply delete it from your inbox and move on.
 However, sending a thoughtful response to this rejection is a better choice for your career in the long run.

-In this guide, we discuss the important steps for crafting a job rejection email response.
-Use these tips to write a professional email that can build and maintain connections with employers.
+In this article, we discuss the important steps for crafting a job rejection email response.
+Use these steps and an example to write a professional email that can build and maintain connections with employers.

 Why you should respond